Pug Corgi Mix Facts

 Pug corgi

 Pug crossed with Corgi sure is an excellent addition to the family.
-With their sunny disposition and affectionate nature, corgi crossed with a pug is indeed one adorable dog to have.
+With their sunny disposition and affectionate nature, a corgi crossed with a pug is indeed one adorable dog to have.
 With good lineage from pug and corgi which means inheriting the good and likable traits, it also means that they can have negative and weak qualities.

 If you are going to buy a corgi mixed with pug puppies, make sure to buy it from a reputable breeder.
 They have the proper documentation to prove the legitimacy of this hybrid pup.
 Ask for records of their dog’s medical history.
-Since this is not that popular as of the moment, the rarity may mean a higher price.
+Since this is not that popular at the moment, the rarity may mean a higher price.

-Here are some sites that you can check if you are looking for a corgi mixed with pug breed:
+Here are some sites that you can check if you are looking for a corgi mixed with a pug breed:

 https://www.greenfieldpuppies.com